raku1089/problem-statments/README.md

 * Accept string and Capitalize first charecter of each word ->SentanceCapitalize.js

 * Accept string and return count of vowels -> FindVowels.js

+* Function currying which returns function and evalute end value once all arguments passed. -> Currying.js